ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-do no wrong.
-.
-Influence or a Newspaper.
-A school
-teacher who ha been engaged a long time in
-his profession, and witnessed the influence of
-a newspaper upon the mind of a family ot
-children, write to the editor oi th Ogdens.
-bnrg Sentinel as follows:
-&quot;I have found it to be a universal fact with­
-out exception, that those scholars of both sex­
-es and of all ages, who have had access to
-newspapers at home, when compared with
-those who have not, are
-1. Better readers, excelling in pronunciation
-and emphasis, and consequently read more un
-derstandingly. &#x27;
-2. They are better spellers and define word
-with greater ease and accuracy.
-3. They obtain a practical knowledge ofgeography-,
-in almost half the time it require
-others, a the newspaper ha made them fa
-miliar with the location of the important pla­
-ce, nation, their Government and doing on
-the globe. .&#x27;..&#x27;.&#x27;
 4. They are better grammarian, for having
 become to familiar-with every style, in the
 newspaper, from the common-place advertise,